GormleyLab/Pipette-Liquid-Handler/README.md

-# Self-Driving Lab based on ACRO System and Integra AutoPipette
+# Self-Driving Lab based on ACRO System and Integra Pipette

 <p align="center">
   <img width="400" alt="liquibot" src="/Images/liquibot.png" />
 </p>

-This project provides a graphical user interface (GUI) for automating enzyme assay experiments using a custom-designed liquid handler based on the ACRO system and Integra autopipette, as well as a SpectraMax plate reader.
+This project provides a graphical user interface (GUI) for automating enzyme assay experiments using a custom-designed liquid handler based on the ACRO system and Integra pipette, as well as a SpectraMax plate reader.
 It enables users to design, dispense, and analyze experimental formulations with minimal manual intervention.

 ## Features